Louisiana Hourly Paycheck Calculator

 Shreveport (Caddo)Local income tax on wagesNoN/ANone for employees

-• Overtime: Most non-exempt employees earn 1.5× regular rate after 40 hours in a workweek (FLSA standard; exemptions apply).
+• Overtime: Most non-exempt employees earn 1.5× regular rate after 40 hours/week (FLSA standard; exemptions may apply).

-• Pay frequency: Employers must pay regularly on established paydays and provide wage statements showing hours, rate, and deductions.
+• Pay frequency: Employers must pay regularly on established paydays and provide wage statements showing hours, rates, and deductions.

 • Recordkeeping: Accurate timekeeping and retention of payroll records are required.

-Enter hourly rate, hours worked, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
+Enter hourly rate, hours, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
 Add overtime and tips if applicable.
-The calculator applies federal withholding, FICA, and Louisiana state withholding (L-4 settings) to estimate net pay with a clear line-by-line breakdown.
+The calculator applies federal withholding, FICA, and Louisiana state withholding (L-4) to estimate net pay with a clear line-by-line breakdown.

 No. Louisiana does not impose employee local income tax on wages.
-Your paycheck reflects federal taxes, FICA, Louisiana state withholding, and any benefits or court-ordered deductions you enter.
+Your paycheck reflects federal taxes, FICA, Louisiana state withholding, and any benefits or court-ordered deductions.

-Use the Louisiana L-4 (Employee Withholding Exemption Certificate) to set state withholding elections, alongside your IRS W-4.
-Update after life changes and mirror settings in the calculator for accuracy.
+Use the Louisiana L-4 (Employee Withholding Exemption Certificate) alongside your IRS W-4.
+Update after life changes and mirror settings in the calculator.

 How should I enter overtime, shift differentials, and bonuses?

-Add overtime hours using the correct multiplier (typically 1.5× after 40 hours/week unless a stricter policy applies).
-Enter differentials and supplemental wages separately so the calculator increases gross and recalculates withholding correctly.
+Add overtime using the correct multiplier (typically 1.5× after 40 hours/week unless stricter policy applies).
+Enter differentials and supplemental wages separately to recalc gross and withholding.

-Common reasons: different hours or overtime, bonuses (supplemental withholding), updated W-4/L-4 elections, benefit enrollment changes, or federal/state tax-table updates.
-Compare hours, rates, deductions, and withholdings on current vs. prior pay stubs.
+Common reasons: variable hours/overtime, bonuses, updated W-4/L-4 elections, benefits changes, or federal/state tax-table updates.
+Compare hours, rates, deductions, and withholding with prior pay stubs.

 Can I include 401(k), HSA, FSA, commuter, or insurance premiums?

 Yes.
-Enter eligible pretax amounts to reduce taxable wages and potentially lower federal and state income tax and, when eligible, FICA.
-Post-tax items (garnishments, union dues) should be entered after taxes to match paycheck sequencing.
+Pretax contributions reduce taxable wages and potentially lower federal/state tax and FICA.
+Post-tax items (garnishments, union dues) are entered after taxes.

-Reported tips are taxable for federal, FICA, and Louisiana income tax.
-Include tips so withholding is correct and to confirm total pay meets minimum wage where a tip credit is used.
+Reported tips are taxable for federal, FICA, and Louisiana state tax.
+Include tips to ensure correct withholding and confirm minimum wage compliance where a tip credit applies.

 Do multiple jobs change my withholding?

 Possibly.
-Use the IRS multiple-jobs worksheet or the W-4 online estimator, update your L-4 if needed, and run separate scenarios for each job to avoid under-withholding across employers.
+Use the IRS multiple-jobs worksheet or W-4 estimator, update L-4 if needed, and run separate scenarios for each job to avoid under-withholding.

-Once wages exceed the federal threshold, your employer must withhold Additional Medicare tax on the excess.
-There is no employer match for this portion; it appears alongside regular Medicare on your pay stub.
+Once wages exceed the federal threshold, Additional Medicare tax is withheld on the excess (no employer match) alongside regular Medicare.

 Are bonuses and commissions taxed differently?

 They are supplemental wages.
-Employers may use a flat supplemental rate or aggregate with regular wages for federal withholding; Louisiana state withholding also applies.
-Enter the amounts separately to compare methods.
+Employers may use flat or aggregate federal withholding; Louisiana state withholding also applies.
+Enter separately to compare methods.

 Yes.
-Multiply weekly hours by 52, include expected overtime and supplemental pay, then run the estimate with your pay frequency and deductions to see an approximate annual net total for budgeting.
+Multiply weekly hours by 52, include overtime and supplemental pay, then run estimates with pay frequency and deductions to see approximate annual net pay.

 State List